Abecita Pop Art & Photo – in English

 As a visitor you encounter a museum that offers history, photography and graphic art from Europe and the US, together with Nordic textile art.
 The museum also exhibits a wide range of photographic art on 3 floors – 2400 m².
-Together with the museum staff, over fifty voluntary helpers, we strive to offer interesting exhibitions and exceptional service.
+Together with the museum staff and fifty voluntary helpers, we strive to offer interesting exhibitions and exceptional service.
 Open six days a week.

 The Abecita Pop art and Photo museum exhibits international photography and graphic art, together with Nordic textile art.
 The collection is unique in Europe and consists of more than 500 works, representing over 50 artists from 1961 and onwards, starting with the breakthrough of pop art in the 60s and outstanding works from each decade to the present day.
 All the great names in modern art are hanging here, including Warhol, Rauschenberg, Bourgeois, and Hockney.
-The collection has been slowly enlarged over more than 40 years and mainly depicts art from Europe and the US.
+The collection has been slowly enlarged over more than 40 years.

 Focus on photography.

 Apart from graphic art, Abecita Pop art and Photo also has a strong focus on photography.
-The museum presents nine to twelve different exhibitions every year of both Swedish and international photographers.
-Since 2008 the museum has hosted more than an impressing number of interesting exhibitions and photography evenings – an exciting mixture that has included Anders Petersen, JH Engström, Lars Tunbjörk, Georg Oddner, Walter Hirsch, Hans Hammarskiöld, Christer Strömholm, Dawid and many others.
+The museum presents ten to fifteen different exhibitions every year of both Swedish and international photographers.
+Since 2008 the museum has hosted an impressing number of interesting exhibitions and photography evenings – an exciting mixture that has included Anders Petersen, JH Engström, Alison Jackson, Lars Tunbjörk, Georg Oddner, Walter Hirsch, Hans Hammarskiöld, Christer Strömholm, Dawid and many others.
 Exhibitions of the highest quality – in the middle of Borås.